snehasquasher/Curio-Chatbot/README.md

 ### Get matches from embeddings

 To retrieve the most relevant documents from the index, we'll use the `query` function in the Pinecone SDK.
 This function takes a vector and returns the most similar vectors from the index.
 We'll use this function to retrieve the most relevant documents from the index, given some embeddings.

+Under the hood what ahppens:
+you provide a vector and retrieve the top-k most similar vectors for each query.

 ```ts
 const getMatchesFromEmbeddings = async (